VT52: Block mode versions

 The VT61 and VT62 were block-mode terminals.
-The VT62 was to be used in conjunction with TRAX, a transaction processing operating system on high-end PDP-11's.
+The VT62 was to be used in conjunction with TRAX, a transaction processing operating system on high-end PDP-11s.
 They used the same cabinet but had a more complete custom processor.
 Application-specific behavior was coded in separate PROM memory, using a separate instruction code that the processor interpreted.
 This unpublished language was to be used to easily develop additional models specific to single Digital marketing organizations.
-These terminals synthesized a "tock" sound on a speaker for feedback when a key was pressed, whereas the VT5x activated a relay.
-The relay was also used as a buzzer to sound the bell character, producing a sound that "has been compared to the sound of a '52 Chevy stripping its gears."
-Though the keyboards were identical, VT6x users admired the superior "feel."
+These terminals synthesized a "tock" sound on a speaker for feedback when a key was pressed instead of the relay.
+Though the keyboards were identical, VT6x users admired the superior "feel".

 VT78

 The relatively large expansion area of the VT50 case, combined with rapidly shrinking electronics in the late 1970s, allowed DEC to produce single-box, stand-alone minicomputer/terminals similar to a contemporary microcomputer.
-The VT78 added a single-chip PDP-8 processor to the VT52, on which was programmed WPS-8, Digital's word processing system.
+The VT78 added a single-chip PDP-8 processor to the VT52, ran a variant of Digital's OS/8 operating system, and usually WPS-8, Digital's word processing system.